NicoElNino / Shutterstock.com

 - 40 percent if you are 60

 What should you do with the rest of your money?
 Again, opinions vary.
-Johnson suggests dividing the rest of your savings in half, investing one half in a low-cost intermediate bond fund and the other half in a high-yield savings account that is FDIC-insured.
+Stacy suggests dividing the rest of your savings in half, investing one half in a low-cost intermediate bond fund and the other half in a high-yield savings account that is FDIC-insured.
+You can find the best rates by visiting our Solutions Center.

 3. Don’t try picking stocks